home-assistant/home-assistant.io/source/_components/timer.markdown

 #### {% linkable_title Service `timer.start` %}

 Starts or restarts a timer with the provided duration.
 If no duration is given, it will either restart with its initial value, or continue a paused timer with the remaining duration.
 If a new duration is provided, this will be the new default for the timer until Home Assistant is restarted (which loads your default values).
-This The different duration types (seconds, minutes etc.) may be combined however you like.
-A `timer.started` event will be fired.
+The different duration types (seconds, minutes etc.) may be combined however you like.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |